Ramana-krishnan/Python/README.md

    - Description: Brief description of what this project does.
    - Technologies: List of libraries or tools used.

-2. **Project 2: [Project Title]**
+2. **Project 2: Web Scrapping**
-   - Description: Brief description of what this project does.
-   - Technologies: List of libraries or tools used.

-3. **Project 3: [Project Title]**
-   - Description: Brief description of what this project does.
+   - Description: Scapped a table from the web and cleaned the data
-   - Technologies: List of libraries or tools used.
+   - Technologies: BeautifulSoup, requests, Pandas